diyscif/diyscif/scif-thesis.md

-In order to evaluate the solution on a whole system level, including floors and ceilings, one combines the walls R~W~ value as described in Chapter 4.2 with the longitudinal sound transmission R~L,w~ of the four flanking components (two walls, ceiling, and floor) in a stepwise addition scheme specified in DIN 4109-1.
+In order to evaluate the solution on a whole system level, including floors and ceilings, one combines the walls R~W~ value as described in Chapter 4.2 with the longitudinal sound attenuation R~L,w~ of the four flanking components (two walls, ceiling, and floor) in a stepwise addition scheme specified in DIN 4109-1.
 The result is a total resulting sound reduction index R'~w,R~ expressed in dB. [@tichelmann2000, p.
 34]

 ![Stepwise Addition Scheme DIN 4109-1 [@tichelmann2000, p.
 34]](images/din4109-1.png){height=50%}

+In accordance with the above scheme, floors and ceilings must also be constructed with sound attenuation in mind to insure adequate system-level performance.
+Both longitudional sound attenuation R~L,w~ and direct sound attenuation R~W~ should offer adequate protection of escaping sound waves.
+In general, a designer should seek to constuct floors and ceilings as rigid and heavy as possible.
+Walls should go from true-floor to true-ceiling, completely interrupting additional longitudional layers like screed, flooring, and false ceilings.
+Example constructions with their associated attenuation values can be taken from the component catalog in DIN 4109-33 sections 4.3 and 5.3.

 Walls and flanking components aren't the only transmission paths for sound out of the SCIF.
 Air ducts and vents also present a significant challenge in sound